MRT & The GENIE

 “I was totally on fire to get this started,” she recalled.
 “We have so many big thinkers at Duke who say let’s think about data and what’s possible, but what we’ve done here with the Molecular Tumor Board and joining Project GENIE that I’m so proud of is that this group has really dug in … We’ve made a real difference.”

-McCall gives enormous credit to Michael Datto, MD, PhD, medical director for DUHS Clinical Laboratories and director of the Duke University Health System Clinical Molecular Diagnostics Laboratory, and DUHS clinical informatics architect Christopher Hubbard, who designed, built and coded DCI’s in-house secure and searchable electronic Molecular Registry of Tumors (MrT) that now stores clinical-grade cancer genomic sequencing data from more than 3,900 patients, across more than 40 cancers.
+McCall gives enormous credit to Michael Datto, MD, PhD, medical director for DUHS Clinical Laboratories and director of the Duke University Health System Clinical Molecular Diagnostics Laboratory, and DUHS clinical informatics architect Christopher Hubbard, who designed, built and coded DCI’s in-house secure and searchable electronic Frameshift Molecular Registry of Tumors (or Frameshift MRT) that now stores clinical-grade cancer genomic sequencing data from more than 3,900 patients, across more than 40 cancers.

 Duke Cancer Institute has so far contributed de-identified genomic sequencing data from 1,000 patients to the Project GENIE database.